 Field-hunting tip

-Look in sedimentary ironstone concretions country — that is the host setting where yowah nut typically forms.
+Look in sedimentary ironstone concretions country, the host setting where yowah nut typically forms.
 If you start seeing ironstone, quartz, limonite in float, you are in the right ground.
 Field specimens usually show a nodular habit, so train your eye for that shape before scanning the outcrop.